-N/A: Not applicable, for study designs where the question could not be applied; ?: Cannot be determined; +: Yes; -: No
+N/A: not applicable, for study designs where the question could not be applied; ?: cannot be determined; +: yes; -: no

 A study was automatically considered poor quality with significant risk of bias if it included a “fatal flaw”.
 Examples of fatal flaws included high dropout rates, high differential dropout rates, no intention-to-treat analysis, or other unsuitable statistical analysis (e.g., completers-only analysis).